Dhyaimma/Maven-Roasters-Coffee-Shop-Sales-Analysis-Dashboard/README.md

 - Analysis & Visualization: Microsoft Excel.
 - Data Preparation: Data cleaning, transformation, and structure were primarily handled within Excel.
 - Concepts: Dynamic Slicers, Calculated Fields, PivotTables, and Advanced Charting.
+### How to Navigate the Dashboard
+#### ***The dashboard is designed for interactive exploration, allowing users to drill down into specific locations or time periods.***
+- Open the File: Download the data set from [The Coffee Shop Project.xlsx](the-coffee-shop-project.xlsx)
+- Use Slicers: Locate the primary Location Slicer (likely near the top) and click on Astoria, Hell's Kitchen, or Lower Manhattan to instantly filter all charts and metrics to that single location's performance.
+Click the "Clear Filter" icon (often a funnel with an 'x') to return to the combined view.
+- Analyze Trends: Click on a specific Month in the main revenue chart (e.g., June) to see how transaction volume, product sales, and hours of the day looked only in that month.
+- Explore Product Detail: Interact directly with the Top 15 Products table.
+Clicking on a product name (e.g., "Barista Espresso") will filter the rest of the dashboard to show its contribution over time and across locations.
 ### ***Resource***
 https://app.mavenanalytics.io/guided-projects/72ec0a0d-bc7d-4ac4-a8da-da811f9061d6